 Working abroad sounds like an adventure to many people.
 However, it requires thorough preparation, starting with a successful application.
-This is a brief abstract of the looking for work in United States America guide, highlighting the main focus points.
-For more detailed information, you should consult the full guide on United States of America.
+This is a brief guide to help you in your application process.
+For more detailed information, you should consult the full guide on the United States of America.

 Work permits in the USA